MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

      _Selecting the resource group_

 1. The last item before clicking the Create button is to review the legal terms.
 Click on the Legal terms and once you have read the terms, click the **Buy** button on the bottom of the Buy blade.
+Note that all the templates provided by Microsoft are free, but there is a cost for running the machines.
+Other vendors may charge for the template itself.

     ![Template Legal Blade](Images/template-legal-buy.png)